 A local chef will prepare breakfast, lunch, and dinner.
 Lunch and dinner will be a mix of international and local cuisine, including traditional South African meals such as poitjiekos (game stews) and braais (barbeques), using free-range game from the game reserve.
-You don’t need to assist in shopping, food preparation, or clean up, unless you want to.
-In the occasional event that the team wishes to bring a picnic or braai on a day trip, you may be asked to help prepare your own lunch.

 Most meals will be eaten communally and distanced on-site in the eating area.